Connect with us

 “I start with the Golden Rule,” she told FOX 11.
 “I always have treated others the way I want to be treated.
 And I’ve always tried to live healthily.”

-To learn more or donate, visit the verified GoFundMe.
+To learn more about the fundraiser, visit the verified GoFundMe.

 Copyright © 2026.
 All Rights Reserved.
 Unheard Voices Magazine ®